elCarda/simple-palindrome/README.md

     - replace native buttons by some nicer
 - limit user input (to avoid megabytes on input)
 - CDN can be a problem (also google fonts)
+- simple css replacement by one of those (atomic-css, LESS)
+- add source map support for tests